 What is availability?

 Availability refers to the probability that a system performs correctly at a specific time instance (not duration).
 Interruptions may occur before or after the time instance for which the system’s availability is calculated.
-The service must be operational and adequately satisfy the defined specifications at the time of its usage.
+The service must:

 Availability is measured at its steady state, accounting for potential downtime incidents that can (and will) render a service unavailable during its projected usage duration.
 For example, a 99.999% (Five-9’s) availability refers to 5 minutes and 15 seconds of downtime per year.

-Before discussing how reliability and availability are calculated, an understanding of incident service metrics used in these calculations is required.
+Before discussing how reliability and availability are calculated, let’s understand the incident service metrics used in these calculations.
 These metrics are computed through extensive experimentation, experience, or industrial standards; they are not observed directly.
 Therefore, the resulting calculations only provide relatively accurate understanding of system reliability and availability.